 A trust contest is a lawsuit in which one files an objection to the validity of a trust set up by the recently deceased—usually a loved one or close relative such as a parent.

 Only an individual with “legal standing” can file such a lawsuit.
 Legal standing means that the person initiating the suit must be personally affected by the case’s outcome.
 Such individuals include disinherited or disadvantaged heirs.
-These would be family members who would have inherited more had a trust not been established and under usual standards of state law.
+These would be family members who would have inherited more had a trust not been established and under usual state law standards.

 Others who might have legal standing could include disinherited or disadvantaged beneficiaries.
-These include family and friends or charities that had been named or given more considerable benefits in previous versions of a trust or will.
+These include family, friends, or charities that had been named or given more considerable benefits in previous versions of a trust or will.

 The time frame for contesting a trust varies from state to state.
 The range can be anywhere from a few months to a few years.
 Missing the deadline for challenging a trust will completely block the objecting party from successfully filing a contest.

-Each state has legal standards that must be met to prove that a person lacked the adequate mental capacity to sign a trust and have the cognitive ability to make a contract and understand the purpose and effect of said contract.
+Each state has legal standards that must be met to prove that a person lacks the adequate mental capacity to sign a trust, the cognitive ability to make a contract, and the ability to understand the purpose and effect of said contract.

 Each state has specific requirements for how a trust must be signed to be valid.
 For example, a trust that is not written entirely by hand must be signed in front of two witnesses who meet specific requirements.
 Most trusts are written with an estate planner’s assistance, so this is usually not a problem, but it pays to be sure all signature requirements are met.

 Sadly, it’s not unheard of for some people to suffer physically and mentally as they approach the end of life.
 Others may be the sort who are particularly susceptible to outside pressure.
-On occasion, they can be subject to undue influence over decisions, including estate planning.
+Occasionally, they can be subject to undue influence over decisions, including estate planning.

-Similarly, a trust that is signed by someone who thinks they are signing a different document—or a document containing various provisions than the one intended—is concerned to have been procured by fraud.
+Similarly, a trust that is signed by someone who thinks they are signing a different document—or a document containing various provisions than the one intended—is considered to have been procured by fraud.

-If a trust is successfully contested and declared invalid, the court essentially throws out and nullifies the trust in question.
-This puts survivors into a situation in which the trust reverts to a previous version or a case in which no trust was established at all.
-For many of the survivors, this could be bad for the intended beneficiaries of the contested trust and result in an outcome entirely different from what the deceased had intended.
+If a trust is successfully contested and declared invalid, the court throws out and nullifies the trust in question.
+This puts survivors into a situation where the trust reverts to a previous version or a case in which no trust was established.
+For many survivors, this could be bad for the intended beneficiaries of the contested trust and result in an outcome entirely different from what the deceased had intended.

 Unfortunately, this is not always the case.

 Attorneys who do not specialize in estate planning may not be up to speed on all of the details and formalities required to make a trust legally valid in their state.
-It is essential to work with attorneys who are knowledgeable in your state’s inheritance, trust, and estate planning laws.
+Working with attorneys knowledgeable in your state’s inheritance, trust, and estate planning laws is essential.